Feasibility Report

 How is a construction-informed feasibility study different from what a permit expediter provides?

-A permit expediter evaluates the regulatory pathway - zoning, overlays, code requirements, and permitting timeline.
+A permit expediter evaluates the regulatory pathway: zoning, overlays, code requirements, and permitting timeline.
 This is valuable information, and a good permit expediter is an important member of the project team.
 But a permit expediter's analysis doesn't include construction cost assessment, site logistics evaluation, geotechnical analysis, utility infrastructure assessment, or risk quantification.
 These are the elements that determine whether the project is financially viable, not just whether it's regulatorily possible.
 Construction-informed feasibility includes the regulatory analysis and adds the construction dimension that determines actual cost, timeline, and risk.

 Can you do a feasibility study on a fire-damaged property?

-Yes, and for fire-damaged properties - particularly those in PGRAZ zones - the feasibility analysis is essential.
+Yes, and for fire-damaged properties in PGRAZ zones specifically, the feasibility analysis is essential.
 It evaluates the rebuild cost vs. insurance coverage, identifies PGRAZ requirements and their cost and timeline implications, assesses utility infrastructure status (fire-damaged utility connections may require full replacement), and provides the financial data needed for the rebuild-vs.-sell decision.
 On fire-damaged hillside properties, the geotechnical conditions may have changed due to the fire (soil destabilization from heat, loss of root structure, altered drainage patterns), making feasibility analysis more important, not less.

 What information do I need to provide for a feasibility study?